simerplaha/Actor/README.md

 # Actor

-The mighty Akka is great!
-This implementation is a small type-safe `Actor` class that implements commonly used Actor features.
-The implementation is small enough to make your own changed to it.
+The mighty [Akka](https://github.com/akka/akka) is great!

+This is a small type-safe `Actor` class implementation.

 # Demo
 ```scala